owenBeresford/extra-panda/README.md

 * make src/test/\*webtest.mjs not the vitest files which are automated
 * ensure execTest line is on the end of the new test
 * copy config and rename files inside vite.config.*.ts
-* update build script (the bash file) to include new artefact
+* AUTOMATED update build script (the bash file) to include new artefact
-* update file list in the test runner
+* AUTOMATED update file list in the test runner
 * run npm run build
-* copy compiled code to the fixtures dir (ts->min.mjs, css->min.css)
+* AUTOMATED copy compiled code to the fixtures dir (ts->min.mjs, css->min.css)
 * if the test refers to any HTML, the HTML will need to be added as a fixture, or CORs will shut you down.
 * run npm run build:test
 * run npm run test:web